Technology Can Lead To All Of The Following Except

 The Future of Technology: A Call for Balance

 The future of technology is uncertain, but one thing is clear: it will continue to shape our lives in profound ways.
-To ensure that technology benefits humanity, we must strive for a balanced approach that recognizes its limitations and emphasizes the importance of human values.
+To check that technology benefits humanity, we must strive for a balanced approach that recognizes its limitations and emphasizes the importance of human values.
 This includes:

 • Promoting Digital Well-being: We need to promote digital well-being by encouraging mindful technology use, setting boundaries, and prioritizing real-world connections.
 This can help prevent addiction, isolation, and other negative consequences of technology overuse.